DhruvG99/dsa/README.md

 # dsa
-Assignments and Project work related to EP4130
+Project work related to my EP4130(Data Science Analysis) project on COVID-19 and its effects.

 ----------------------------
 PROJECT